kd-s-t/seer/README.md

 # Seer

-Seer is an AI-powered prediction market platform on BNB Chain that uses AI to create markets from news and resolve them faster than traditional oracles.
+**Seer** is a decentralized prediction platform on BNB Chain that uses AI to create markets from news and resolve them faster than traditional oracles.
 Unlike UMA's 24-48h optimistic oracle, our AI-assisted resolution provides near-instant results while maintaining accuracy through evidence-based analysis.
+The platform automatically generates tradeable markets from current events, allows users to bet on outcomes, and uses AI to suggest resolutions based on verifiable facts.
+All bets and payouts are settled on-chain with a 2% platform fee.
+The modern web interface makes prediction markets accessible to non-technical users, addressing the UX gap in current DeFi prediction markets.
+Revenue is generated through platform fees, creating a sustainable business model.

 **Features:**
 - **BNB Chain**: Mainnet and testnet support for all transactions